The

 Capital One Savor Student Cash Rewards Credit Card is less expensive than the average credit card, both to own and if you happen to use it abroad.

 “No annual fee” should be considered a must-have feature when you’re shopping for a student credit card.
+You generally won’t get better rewards by paying a fee, and it’s good to keep costs down when you have limited income.
 “No foreign fee” only matters if you plan to travel to another country, like for study abroad or if you want to buy something from a foreign merchant online.

 Attractive secondary benefits